 They found the risk for suicide by any means rose as opioid dosage increased.
 The association between opioid dose and risk of suicide by overdose was not higher than for other methods of suicide.
 The researchers could not tell, however, whether there was a direct causal link between the pain medications and suicide risk.
 Instead, the high doses may be a marker for other factors that drive suicide, including unresolved severe chronic pain.

-Electrical brain stimulation and knee pain—Directly stimulating the brain with electrical current may reduce pain in patients with knee osteoarthritis, according to a 2017 study that included a researcher with the South Central VA Health Care Network.
-The study team applied an electrical current through sponge electrodes placed on the head of experimental-group participants once a day for five consecutive days.
+Electrical brain stimulation and knee pain—Directly stimulating the brain with an electrical current may reduce pain in patients with knee osteoarthritis, according to a 2017 study that included a researcher with the South Central VA Health Care Network.
+The study team used transcranial direct current stimulation (tDCS), an electrical current applied to the head of participants once a day for five consecutive days.

 Participants who received the electrical current indicated that they had significantly less knee pain than the control group, suggesting that electrical stimulation could be an alternative to medication for reducing osteoarthritis pain.

-Complementary and integrative health therapies can be used along with standard pain medications, and sometimes can even replace them.
-They include techniques like tai chi, yoga, meditation, and acupuncture.
-In 2016, Congress passed the Comprehensive Addiction and Recovery Act, which mandates that complementary and integrative health therapies be provided in VA to provide nonpharmacological options to treat pain and pain’s related health conditions.
+Complementary and integrative health therapies can be used alongside standard medications for the relief of pain, and sometimes can even replace them.
+CIH therapies include tai chi, yoga, meditation, and acupuncture.
+In 2016, Congress passed the Comprehensive Addiction and Recovery Act, which mandates that CIH therapies be made available in VA to provide nonpharmacological options to treat pain and related health conditions.

 VA researchers are looking at trends in Veterans’ use of these therapies and are generating knowledge about which of these therapies are most effective for pain and other conditions.

 They found limited evidence that marijuana use might alleviate neuropathic pain in some patients, and that it might reduce spasticity associated with multiple sclerosis.
 There was insufficient evidence on the benefits of marijuana for all other pain types.
-Between 45 and 80 percent of those who seek medical marijuana do so for pain management.
+Between 45% and 80% of those who seek medical marijuana do so for pain management.

 Current federal law prohibits the use or dispensing of marijuana.
 As a federal agency, VA follows this prohibition and does not prescribe medical marijuana to any of its patients.

-Benefits of massage for pain relief—A 2016 review by VA’s Evidence-based Synthesis program pointed to the potential benefits of massage to relieve neck and other types of pain based on past research, but concluded larger and more rigorous studies are needed.
+Benefits of massage for pain relief—A 2016 review by VA’s Evidence-based Synthesis program pointed to the potential benefits of massage to relieve neck pain and other types of pain, but concluded larger and more rigorous studies are needed.

-Electroacupuncture can ease pain by releasing stem cells—Electroacupuncture is a modern version of the ancient Chinese healing art of acupuncture.
-Researchers at a number of scientific institutions in the United States and South Korea found, in 2017, that electroacupuncture can ease pain and promote tissue repair in humans, horses, and rodents, and explained the reason the technique works.
+Electroacupuncture can ease pain by releasing stem cells—Electroacupuncture is a modern version of the ancient Chinese technique of acupuncture.
+Researchers at a number of scientific institutions in the United States and South Korea found, in 2017, that electroacupuncture can ease pain and promote tissue repair in humans, horses, and rodents.

-The process of electroacupuncture (acupuncture in which the needles carry a mild electric current) triggers the release of mesenchymal stem cells (MSCs) into the blood stream.
+The process of electroacupuncture (using needles that carry a mild electric current) triggers the release of mesenchymal stem cells (MSCs) into the blood stream.
 MSCs originate from a wide variety of tissue in adults, and are being widely studied for their healing potential.
 In the study, the MSCs originated from adipose or fat tissue in humans treated with electroacupuncture.
-The research team used functional brain scans, blood tests, artery imaging, gene sequencing, and other lab methods to trace electroacupuncture’s actions on the brain and nervous system, which resulted in the release of MSCs.
+The research team used functional brain scans, blood tests, artery imaging, gene sequencing, and other laboratory methods to trace electroacupuncture’s actions on the brain and nervous system, which resulted in the release of MSCs.
 These MSCs may have a wide variety of therapeutic effects like enhancing tissue repair and providing pain relief.